-When booking hotels, you have many choices available and why you pick one over another might be based on location, price or reviews.
-If you’re into points and miles, you also have to consider if you can use points to pay for the room or if paying to stay there will earn you enough points for your next hotel stay.
+When booking a hotel, you have many choices available and why you pick one over another can be due to location, price or reviews.
+If you’re into points and miles, you have to consider if you can use points to pay for the room or if paying to stay there will earn enough points for another hotel stay.

 So with all of the major brands to choose from, which one have I found to be best to fit our travel needs?
 Hilton?
 Marriott?
 Hyatt?
 Nope.

 IHG (InterContinental Hotels Group) owns 13 hotel brands, including the iconic Holiday Inn.
 Their hotel portfolio includes Crowne Plaza, Hotel Indigo, Staybridge Suites, Kimpton and Intercontinental Hotels.